nimahassanpour/Data-Science/README.md

 # Data-Science
 This repository contains several kinds of machine learning algorithms that I have written to analyze a dataset in Python.
-To do that I used the Numpy, Pandas, SKlearn, TensorFlow, and Keras.
+To do that I used the Numpy, Pandas, Scikit-Learn, TensorFlow, and Keras packages.
 Below is the list of pedictin methods that I uploaded here:

 - Logistic Regression
 - Linear Regression